-The weather in the Andes is really unpredictable, you can be enjoying a sunny and in a matter can turn into rain.
+The weather in the Andes is really unpredictable.
+You can be enjoying a sunny and in a matter can turn into rain.
 Inca Trail is located in the Cloud Forest, a warm, humid mountainous area that divides the cold Andes with dense Amazon.
 No matter what season you are traveling, you must always be prepared for all seasons (sun, rain, wind, cold, and even snow at Dead Women’s Pass).

 Inca Trail in January

 January is the month with more rainy days on average; however, hiking the Inca trail can be a beautiful experience.
-After Christmas and New Year celebrations, Inca Trail gets few visitors during January every year; this will make your trip special as you will be hiking with few people.
+After Christmas and New Year celebrations, Inca Trail gets few visitors during January every year; this will make your trip memorable as you will be hiking with few people.

-Pros: Rains usually happen in the afternoon or a couple of hours, and then the sun will come out.
+Pros: Rains usually happen in the afternoon or for a couple of hours, and then the sun will come out.
 This is the season of orchids, rainbows, and spectacular pictures with mist and clouds.
 Least temperature variation between day and night from 19°C (66°F) during day time to 7°C (45°F) during night time.

 Inca Trail in February